usnistgov/slapseg/slapsegiii/validation/tools/README.md

  * [Orientation Accuracy]
    * Parse the orientation determination validation logs and print the image names that were incorrectly identified for further investigation.
+ * [Log Decoder]
+   * Decode into plain language the segments and orientation logs outputted from Slapseg III alogorithms.

 ## Communication
 If you found a bug and can provide steps to reliably reproduce it, or if you